Hello Hygge – Two Days In Copenhagen

 Copenhagen is famous for its open bread sandwiches or smørrebrød, which is basically a slice of deep brown or rye bread topped off with meat, fish, cheese or anything else you can imagine.
-We dropped into Kompasset in Nyhavn for dinner to give it a try.
+I dropped into Kompasset in Nyhavn for dinner to give it a try.
 As you can see in the video that’s not all I tried…the Christmas menu was on so I couldn’t pass up sampling a few morsels from that.
 Washed down with their Christmas craft beer and punctuated with sips of Aquavit (or Akvavit), I left fat and happy.

 Buoyed by my experience from the previous evening, and acting on a tip from one of the other patrons of Kompasset I popped into Peder Ox for lunch the next day.
-The restaurant has a more laid back feel, with a charming ambience created by the old style hanging lights, and roaring open fire.
+The restaurant has a more laid back feel, with a charming ambience created by the old style hanging lights and roaring open fire.
 It was as tangible an example of hygge (the art of creating intimacy, cosiness, happiness) one could hope to find.
 The food was robust selection of traditional Danish dishes with a subtle French twist.
 Located in Gråbrødretorv, a picturesque square in the centre of Copenhagen, it’s well worth a visit if you’re after something hearty after a day of exploring.

 Copenhagen has a vibrant craft beer scene, and with many bars producing their own range of beers, you’re sure to find one that hits the spot.
-We found a particular gem of a bar on Viktoriagade, a side street that runs between Istedgade and Vesterbrogade.
-Mikkeller Bar has 20 beautiful brews on tap including many of their own invention, as well as others from around the globe.
+We found this particular gem of a bar on Viktoriagade, a side street that runs between Istedgade and Vesterbrogade.
+Mikkeller Bar has 20 beautiful brews on tap, including many of their own invention, as well as others from around the globe.
 The bar is minimalist in design and has a modern but intimate feel.
 If you’re single and firing up the auld Tinder, this would be a good place to demonstrate to your future Tinder wife/hubby that you’re still with it.
 There’s no denying it’s hip, but the crowd is a good mix of folks from the neighbourhood and the achingly cool.
 Mine’s a Vesterbro IPA please.

 The Tourist Triple

 Tivoli Gardens is one of Europe’s oldest theme parks.
-Rumour has it that the park was built because somebody told the King of Denmark that when people are entertained they don’t think about politics.
+Rumour has it that the park was built because somebody told the King of Denmark that when people are entertained, they don’t think about politics.
 Why anyone would voluntarily think about politics is beyond me, but I digress.
-Inside depending on your constitution, you’ll find hair-raising rollercoasters, beautiful gardens, restaurants, bars and if you’re lucky enough to visit when we did (i.e. November 16 onward) one of the most famous Christmas markets in Europe.
+Inside, depending on your constitution, you’ll find hair-raising rollercoasters, beautiful gardens, restaurants, bars – and if you’re lucky enough to visit when we did (i.e. November 16 onward) one of the most famous Christmas markets in Europe.
 If you do decide to bring the kids along, this place is unmissable, they’ll love it.
 Even an old Scrooge like me managed to enjoy the magic.

 Copenhagen boat trip…I’m cheating, I know… but technically it’s just one activity.
 The best way to see all the sites of the city is to take the hop on, hop off boat tour.
-You’ll be able to check out all the tourist must-sees in Copenhagen including Christiansborg Palace, National Bank of Denmark, the Opera, the Little Mermaid , Amaliehaven, Our Saviours Church and the Black Diamond.
+You’ll be able to check out all the tourist must-sees including Christiansborg Palace, National Bank of Denmark, the Opera, the Little Mermaid , Amaliehaven, Our Saviours Church and the Black Diamond.
 We had the super extra bonus feature of a bunch of Portuguese football fans screaming “Porto, Porto, Porrtttoooo” at us from every bridge we went under.
-It was Champions League night ad Porto were playing København.
+It was Champions League night and Porto were playing København.
 A draw in case you’re wondering.

-If you want unrivalled 360 views of the city you need to climb Rundetaarn in Købmagergade.
-The walk up the tower is amazing with a paved winding path coiling its way up the belly of the building.
+If you want unrivalled 360 views of the city, you need to climb Rundetaarn in Købmagergade.
+The walk up the tower is amazing with a paved winding path snaking its way up the belly of the building.
 There are plenty of interesting rooms to check out on the way up outlining the history of the building which was originally built as an astronomical observatory in the 17th century.